pryv/dev-site/source/customer-resources/pryv.io-setup.md

 ## Obtain the license key, credentials and configuration files

-In order to be able to run your Pryv.io instance, you will need to get a license key for your platform from Pryv and the credentials to pull the Docker images defined in the configuration files.
+In order to be able to run your Pryv.io instance, you will need to get a license key for your platform from Pryv and the credentials to pull the Docker images defined in the configuration files, which you can download [here](https://api.pryv.com/config-template-pryv.io/).

 ## Set the platform parameters